pallets/jinja/docs/integration.rst

 Gettext messages extracted from both `trans` tags and code expressions.

-To extract gettext messages from templates, the project needs a Jinja2 section in its Babel extraction method `mapping file`_:
+To extract gettext messages from templates, the project needs a Jinja section in its Babel extraction method `mapping file`_:

 .. sourcecode:: ini